rubymonsters/ruby-for-beginners/source/10-objects/07-predicates.md

 # Predicate methods

 If you check the list of methods on our String above you see that in Ruby we can have methods that end with a question mark `?`.

-This makes them read like a question, which is pretty awesome.
+What's up with that?

 By convention, in Ruby, these methods return either `true` or `false`.
 For example, we can ask a number if it is even or odd: